maelquerre/meals/README.md

 ### Intakes

-The intakes are contained in an array of 'intake' objects.
-Each intake object is defined for a specific day and meal, with corresponding foodGroup ID and portions.
+The intakes are an array of _intake_ objects.
+Each _intake_ object is defined with a specific day, meal, foodGroup ID and portions.

 #### Example